Aymen-thabet/DOCKER-Creating-A-Python-Flask-Web-Application-With-A-Redis-Database/README.md

 Then creating the Docker Compose file :

-build : .  , since the dockerfile is in the same rep and the docker compose file
+build : .  , since the dockerfile is in the same rep as the docker compose file

 volumes : .:/app , so it copies all files and changements done locally to the container and so to the website

 FLASK_DEBUG: "true" , so every changement is done automatically and we dont need to stop the container and rebuild the image !

-and the redis is to create a container running the redis db
+and the redis image is to create a container running the redis db

 ![image](https://github.com/user-attachments/assets/975db93c-70c8-4331-84e6-27da088bb202)

-*Webpage is exposed on port 5000 and docker compose is exposed on port 9000*
+*Webpage Container is exposed on port 5000 and docker compose is exposed on port 9000*

 Then applying the docker compose file :